a-turko/helpanto/README.md

 ``--sunrise`` and ``--sunset``

 	Provide information about sunrise and sunset accordingly.
-Work only with ``--time value = -1.
+Takes effect only with ``--time value = -1.

 ``--wind``